checkmarx-ltd/cx-flow/docs/Bug-Trackers-and-Feedback-Channels.md

       api-token: your-sendgrid-token-here
 ```

-When `cx-flow.mail.enabled-notifications.scan-summary-with-empty-results` is set to `false`, CxFlow checks for the total number of SAST results.
+When `cx-flow.mail.enabled-notifications.scan-summary-with-empty-results` is set to `false`, CxFlow checks for the total number of SAST **high and medium** results.
 If they are zero, the e-mail is not sent.

 If using SMTP, the following fields are required: